Day 1: Delhi - Tijara 102 km

 Delhi.
 Within a minute we are surrounded by taxi drivers who offer to go to a 'very

-good an very cheap hotel'.
+good and very cheap hotel'.
 Of course this is the tourist trap where you pay a lot

-for a short drive to a very expansive hotel.
+for a short drive to a very expensive hotel.
 But after negotiating with the least agressive

 driver we have a deal.
-He takes the cardboard and we will cycle behind him to the first hotel
+He takes the cardboard in his little cab and goes off while we

 Dogs lie down, scattered over the ramshackled narrow alleyways of the neighborhood.
 Only